top of page

 8. Plan and prepare meals in advance: Having a regular meal structure, such as 3 meals a day, will help to spread your energy intake throughout the day and reduce likelihood of snacking, especially on foods high in fat and sugar.
 Try to plan your meals and snacks for the week.
 This will help to prevent last minute takeaways and buying less healthy foods when out/at work.
 You may find it helpful to bulk cook meals over the weekend.

-When it coms to weight loss, one size does not fit all.
-What has worked for a friend, a celebrity, a family member, will not necessarily work for you.
+When it comes to weight loss, one size does not fit all.
+What has worked for a friend, a celebrity or a family member will not necessarily work for you.
 An individualised approach is most likely to be successful for long-term weight loss.
 (6)

 For many, social media is becoming a major source of health information and misinformation.
-Think about who is giving out nutrition and health advice, always check the credentials of the individuals.
+Think about who is giving out nutrition and health advice, always check individual's credentials.
 If something sounds too good to be true, it likely is.

-Whilst there is nothing wrong with having a weight loss goal, it is also beneficial to think and reflect on other benefits from nourishing your body better and moving more.
-For example, improved mental health, becoming fitter, stronger.
+Whilst there is nothing wrong with having a weight loss goal, it is also beneficial to think and reflect on other goals aside from weight loss.
+For example, becoming fitter in x activity, having 30 different plant foods per week, having more energy for x activity, buying lunch/takeaways no more than x times a month...

 References: